 Monetary Policy Rules and Macroeconomic Stability: Evidence and Some Theory

-We estimate a forward-looking monetary policy reaction function for the US economy, pre- and post-October 1979.
+We estimate a forward-looking monetary policy reaction function for the postwar US economy, pre- and post-October 1979.
 Our results point to substantial differences in the estimated rule across periods.
 In particular, interest rate policy in the Volcker-Greenspan period appears to have been much more sensitive to changes in expected inflation than in the pre-Volcker period.
-We then compare some of the implications of the estimated rules for the equilibrium properties of inflation and output, using a simple macroeconomic model.
+We then compare some of the implications of the estimated rules for equilibrium properties of inflation and output, using a simple macroeconomic model.
 The pre-Volcker rule is shown to be consistent with the possibility of persistent, self-fulfilling fluctuations in inflation and output.
+In contrast, the Volcker-Greenspan rule is stabilizing.

 Suggested Citation: Suggested Citation